 - More than 1 in 3 women (35.6%) and more than 1 in 4 men (28.5%) in the United States have experienced rape, physical violence, and/or stalking by an intimate partner in their lifetime.

 2010 National Intimate Partner and Sexual Violence Survey

-- 14% of Vermont adults reported that an intimate partner had ever hit, slapped, pushed, kicked or physically hurt them in any way; 12% of Vermonters reported that an intimate partner had ever threatened them or made them feel unsafe in some way; and 15% said an intimate partner had ever tried to control their daily activities.
+- In Vermont, 18% of women and 9% of men reported that an intimate partner had ever hit, slapped, pushed, kicked or physically hurt them in any way; 19% of Vermont women and 6% of men reported that an intimate partner had ever threatened them or made them feel unsafe in some way; and 15% of Vermont adults said an intimate partner had ever tried to control their daily activities.

 2009 Behavioral Risk Factor Surveillance System (BRFSS)